-Beginning Right is a maternity management program available to Aetna members that can be used throughout your pregnancy and after your baby is born.
+Aetna's maternity management program is available to Aetna members and can be used throughout your pregnancy and after your baby is born.
 You'll get information on:

 - > Prenatal care;

 - > Preterm labor symptoms;

 - > What to expect before and after delivery; and

 - > Newborn care and more.